IgniteUI/indigo-design-docfx/en/components/select.md

 ## Select Demo

-The Select has two pieces: an input containing the current selection and a dropdown that is shown in order to select one item.
+The Select is built by combining an input containing the current selection with a dropdown that appears to let you select an item.

 <img class="responsive-img" src="../images/select_demo.png" srcset="../images/select_demo@2x.png 2x" />